What do we do with 1st Timothy 4:1 People?

 However.

 My friend is not the only type of person who shows up at churches.
 Some people who show up at church don’t know Jesus.
 Some are clueless about how church works.
 They don’t understand how to get involved or make friends.
 Some of have poor social skills or a chip on their shoulder.
 Some are looking for an excuse to reject Jesus.
+This does not mean they need Jesus any less than anybody else.
 We give them the excuse they’re looking when we don’t make every effort to engage new people in a meaningful way.

 Sometimes we become so fearful of rejection we refuse to step outside of our own tiny relational circles.
 Or we become so locked into a tight little friend group that we have no room for anyone new.
 The problem with letting fear or self-centeredness run the show we give the devil a foothold in someone else’s life and run the risk of running them out of church (Ephesians 4:26-27, 1st Peter 5:8).